Arizona Long Term Care

 What does Senior Planning do?

-There are many ways to pay for the long-term care you or your family member needs.
-For those who plan ahead, long-term care insurance is a good option.
-For those who did not plan or did not have the means to pay for long-term care insurance, there are different benefits that might be available.
+There are many ways to pay for the long-term care you or your family member need.
+Beyond paying out of pocket, there are different benefits that might be available.
 Did you or your loved one serve in the military?
-If so, the VA offers a benefit called Aid and Attendance that is specifically designed to help those in need of attendant care.
+If so, the VA offers a benefit called Aid and Attendance specifically designed for veterans or their widows who are in need of long term care.
 For non-veterans, there are state programs that might be available.
-Senior Planning can help determine which benefit is right for you and can help you get started on the application process.
+Senior Planning can help determine which benefit is right for you.
+We can also help you get started on the application process.